Background pattern

 If you take more Lopid than you should

-If you accidentally take too much Lopid, consult your doctor immediately or go to the nearest hospital emergency room or call the Toxicology Information Service.
+If you accidentally take too much Lopid, consult your doctor immediately or go to the emergency department of the nearest hospital or call the Toxicology Information Service.
 Phone: 91 562 04 20.
 Always carry the packaging, even if there is no Lopid left.
-Signs of overdose may include abdominal cramps, diarrhea, joint and muscle pain, nausea, and vomiting.
+The signs of overdose may be abdominal cramps, diarrhea, joint and muscle pain, nausea, and vomiting.

 If you forget to take Lopid

-Although severe reactions may occur, you should contact your doctor immediately if you experience any of the following symptoms after taking Lopid:
+You should immediately contact your doctor if you experience any of the following symptoms after taking Lopid:

 Rare (may affect up to 1 in 1000 people)

-allergic reaction in which the face, tongue, or throat may become inflamed, causing difficulty breathing (angioedema)
+allergic reaction where the face, tongue, or throat may swell, causing difficulty breathing (angioedema)

-• peeling and blisters on the skin, mouth, eyes, and genitals
+• peeling and blistering of the skin, mouth, eyes, and genitals

-• weakness or weakness accompanied by dark urine, fever, rapid heart rate (palpitations), nausea, and vomiting
+• muscle weakness or weakness with dark urine, fever, fast heartbeat (palpitations), nausea, and vomiting

 Very common side effects (may affect more than 1 in 10 people)